john-science/python_for_scientists/classes/11_scipy/lecture_11.md

 The three lines in order represent: the mean, variance, and standard deviation of your data set.

-#### One-Way ANOVA

-The simple one-way [ANOVA](https://en.wikipedia.org/wiki/Analysis_of_variance) is a basic hypothesis-testing tool, used throughout all the sciences.

-The Analysis of Variance (ANOVA) is a way to compare the similarity of data sets.
-In particular, an ANOVA tests the similarity of two or more data sets.

-Use `stats.f_oneway` on two or more data sets:

-    >>> x = scipy.mean(grades)
-    >>> stats.f_oneway(grades, array([x, x]))
-    (0.0, 1.0)

-Here we compare the `grades` data set with another data set that is made of up two elements: each of which is mean of `grades`.
-So, of course, these two data sets have the same mean, and we reject the [null hypothesis](https://en.wikipedia.org/wiki/Null_hypothesis) that there is no relation between the data sets.
-But what do those two number we returned mean?

-This is the best case result: `(0.0, 1.0)`.
-The first number is the [F-value](http://en.wikipedia.org/wiki/Analysis_of_variance#The_F-test) and the second number is the [p-value](http://en.wikipedia.org/wiki/Analysis_of_variance#The_F-test).
-The thing to remember is that you want your p-value to be 1.0.
-Worse case scenario, it will be 0.0.

-Now let's try an example where the two data sets don't compare well:

-    >>> stats.f_oneway(grades, array([-99 * x, -99 * x]))
-    (373371.4201575499, 5.7626233819586514e-20)

-In this case, the null hypothesis is strongly supported since the p-value is almost zero and F-value is very large.

 ## Interpolation

 Use `stats.interp1d` if you have a 1D series of data points and you want to build an interpolating function: